tekore/HomeOps/README.md

 Here you'll find automation from the baremetal proxmox install to the Kubernetes ConfigMaps.

 ## Goal
-To automate the install and configuration of my home infrastructure.
+To automate the installation and configuration of my home infrastructure.
 This is a complete solution, from a blank bare metal state to a fully function Proxmox install including self hosted GitHub Actions runners, Kubernetes clusters, OpenWRT routers and more.
 The only manual step is plugging the two USB drives into the target server.
 ## Components
 - [Auto-Install](https://github.com/tekore/HomeOps/tree/main/Auto-Install)
 - [Ansible](https://github.com/tekore/HomeOps/tree/main/Ansible)